Hetag1216/AreaReloader/README.md

 areareloader.command.list - Gives access to the /ar list command

 areareloader.command.hook - Gives access to the /ar hook command

+areareloader.command.info - Gives access to the /ar info command

+areareloader.command.reload - Gives access to the /ar reload command

 areareloader.command.admin - Gives access to all commands